onzo-com/python-cookie-cutter-public/README.md

 # Cookiecutter Analytics Project

-This repo is design for a data science team to clone using cookiecutter to create a new analytics project from scratch with everything they need to get started including IPython notebooks/ Jupyter Notebooks
+This repo is designed for a data science team to clone using cookiecutter to create a new analytics project from scratch with everything they need to get started including Pipenv, IPython notebooks/ Jupyter Notebooks and Postgres test infrastructure.

 ## Getting Started